..

 First, you will need to insert the plumbing snake down into your drain until it reaches the clog of hair accumulation.
 Gently turn the handle of the auger while you pull it back out to remove the hair accumulation.
 Once you are done, flush hot water into your drain to rinse off any remaining hair particles.

-Remove the Whole Drain
+Remove the whole drain

 This method is a last resort, and you should only consider it when all the other methods mentioned above fail to be effective.
 It is more intense, and you will need a plug wrench, adjustable wrench, flat-head screwdriver, standard pliers, locking needle-nose pliers, and a pair of gloves.